getodk/docs/form-widgets.rst

   :alt: A geotrace form widget displayed in the ODK Collect app on an Android phone.
 The question text is "Where have you been?" and below that is a button with the label "Start GeoTrace."

 .. image:: /img/form-widgets/geotrace1.*
   :alt: A modal popup over a map.
-The modal headine is "Zoom to..."
+The modal headline is "Zoom to..."
 Below that are two options: "Zoom to current location" (selected) and "Zoom to saved feature".
 In the bottom-right of the modal is a Cancel button.

 .. image:: /img/form-widgets/geotrace2.*
   :alt: A map displayed in the ODK Collect App on an Android phone.
 Above the map is the instruction: Wait for lock, then tap add marker button start.
 On the right side are five icon buttons stacked vertically: Add marker, Zoom, Layers, Trash, Save.